 Both Niseko Village and Hanazono offer snowmobiling tours and Niseko Village has further activities such as cross country skiing, snow-shoeing and snow rafting.

 Hirafu is the main base area with the largest selection of accommodation (primarily self-catering apartments), restaurants and shops centred around the Hirafu Junction.
-If you want to be located central to the action and nightlife, Hirafu is the place to stay.
+If you want to be located central to the action and nightlife then this is the place to stay.
+Opening its doors in December 2014, the luxury Ki Niseko is one of the few hotels in Hirafu to boast a true ski-in ski-out experience.

 Annupuri and Hanazono are the quietest areas furthest from Hirafu.
 Hanazono has a brilliant North American style base lodge worth checking out with ski school, rentals, a cafeteria and bar.